 Give me a call.
 I am Matthew J. King, an estate lawyer serving clients throughout South Texas.
 I have a wealth of experience with the intersection of law and finances.
 My wife and I own a ranch of our own, so I understand the financial and tax-related aspects of transferring land and business interests.
-As a former financial planner, I have unique knowledge and experience in the tax issues and legal issues involved in the administration of an estate.
+I have unique knowledge and experience in the tax issues and legal issues involved in the administration of an estate.
 As an experienced attorney, I know how to protect your rights through the legal process of passing on debts and assets in probate.
 With offices in San Antonio, Corpus Christi, Austin and Houston, King Estate Law, serves clients throughout South Texas.

 After a loved one passes away, the financial considerations are not the most important thing.
 But they are important.
 We can help.

 After someone passes away, their assets and debts pass on to others.
 The legal process by which this happens is called estate administration, or probate.
 Early in the process, an administrator is assigned (either named in the will or other estate planning instrument or chosen by the court), and that person is responsible for carrying out all the steps of transferring the assets to the appropriate beneficiaries.